aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

     }
 }
 ~~~
-The only change is the conditional at the end that says that four
+The only change from the previous rule is the conditional at the end
-fields were present (i.e. if a colon was given) then this submodule
+that says that four fields were present (i.e. if a colon was given)
-has a parent submodule.
-The name of the parent submodule is recorded
+then this submodule has a parent submodule.
+The name of the parent
-in the usual notation and the parent submodule is flagged as such.
+submodule is recorded in the usual notation and the parent submodule
+is flagged as such.

 In the `END` block of the script, we make the anchor file of the
 parent submodule source depend on the corresponding `.smod`: